 Fun and Balance is the most fun and the most balanced way to play Europa Universalis IV.

-It's available from my Steam Workshop page or as direct download.
 Fun and Balance is a mod which tries to make Europa Universalis IV a better version of itself.
 The mod has very limited goals:

 These goals mean that every patch the right thing to do changes, and I need to go through list of fixed I've made and decide if they're still applicable.
 Many of previous changes I've made become obsolete because most problematic areas are likely to be addressed by future patches.